mcalthrop/development-setup-js/README.md

 git version 2.10.0
 ```

-Configure your name and email address for commits (be sure to use the email address you have registered with gitlab):
+Configure your name and email address for commits (be sure to use the email address you have registered with GitHub):

 ``` sh
 $ git config --global user.name "Your Name"